danielwilstrop/nextJSBlog/data/blog/newJSFeatures.md

 # Optional Chaining

 Optional chaining quite simply, is remarkable.
 It was introduced in ES2019 and it allows you to check the properties of objects and data exist and if so you can use them, if not the code wont fail it will simply move on.
 These checks could be done previously with lists os && statements but the readability of optional chanining makes this much much simpler.
 When accessing data using the **dot operator .** we can add a **?** before the dot which will check first is the propery exists.
-The bwlow example shows the same process restructured using this handy new feature.
+The below example shows the same process restructured using this handy new feature.

 ```js
 // Old Method